 - If the meat is already cooked it is very important to add the meat last and only allow it to simmer until heated through.
 Since it is already cooked it will dry out quickly if left to simmer too long.

-Noodles are added at the end of the recipe to ensure best texture.
-In this case we use the saute function to allow the soup to boil the noodles.
+Noodles are added at the end of the recipe to ensure the best texture.
+In this recipe, we use the saute function to allow the soup to boil the noodles and create the best tasting soup.

 You can make this delicious soup on the stove!
 The stove top instructions are available in the recipe card below.